Hogarth's Pest Control specializes in all types of industries, residential and commercial.

 Deodorizing Skunk Essence

 - Find out if the space is enclosed, such as a crawlspace or underneath trailers.
-It is imperative that the area is ventilated as much a possible, while also ensuring a re-infestation will not reoccur by securing the ventilated areas.
+The area must be ventilated as much a possible, while also ensuring a re-infestation will not reoccur by securing the ventilated areas.

 The fourth step works if the exact spot where the skunk sprayed is known.
 There is a solution of common household items that a homeowner can mix on their own to counteract the skunk essence.
 The ingredients of the skunk deodorizer are: